 - Have a comfortable, trustworthy working relationship between massage therapist and client;

 - For all involved to feel safe, affirmed, comfortable, and respected before, during, and after massage;

 - To give and receive high quality bodywork in an environment that affirms people’s whole selves

 - To have an online experience that facilitates customer engagement, including booking appointments and contacting the business owner

 In addition, the research showed that the following interactions would be essential to meeting the goals above:

 - Reading about services online, including types of massage and pricing

 In the first version of the site map, I aimed for straightforward navigation that met audiences’ desires for clear information about bodywork services and clear pathways to contacting and booking appointments.

 Wireframing + Prototyping

-I also conducted usability testing in order to identify potential errors and issues that people might encounter when visiting the site.
-I recruited people within and outside of the client’s target audience.
-I wanted to test the website with people who did not necessary frequent massage services in order to better understand the level of clarity of the site content and structure, especially to people who are new to, or unfamiliar with bodywork.
+After wireframing and prototyping an initial set of pages, I conducted usability testing in order to identify potential errors and issues that people might encounter when engaging with the prototype.
+I tested the website with people who did not necessary frequent massage services in order to better understand the level of clarity of the site content and structure, especially to people who are new to, or unfamiliar with bodywork.